DoorDash Peak Hours 2026: Best Times to Dash Explained

-- Saturday is the single highest-earning day ($22-$32/hr)
+Saturday is the single highest-earning day of the week.

-Best Hours by Day of Week
+Best Hours to DoorDash, Day by Day

 | Day | Best Windows | Why | Typical $/hr |